michmich89/BusTalk/README.md

 Might be worth noting that the program will not fetch the correct "next busstop" if the Innovation Platform is down.

-The pure app is located at the Client branch, the pure server is also located at the Server branch.
+The pure app source code is located at the Client branch, the source dode for the server is located at the Server branch.